-Writing a good proposal is not easy, and takes some time.
-However, once you have devised a clean proposal around a good research question, completing your final thesis will be relatively easy, because you will know what needs to be done.
+Writing a good proposal is not easy, and takes time.
+But once you have devised a clean proposal around a good research question, you know what actually needs to be done to complete your final thesis.

-Below, you will find a list of question, going through which you will gather all the information necessary to write a good proposal.
-Put differently, to write a final that is successful from an academic (and also from a practical perspective), you will need to answer those questions.
-The answers to these questions, you can then translate into a proposal, which will almost always have the structure below (see also the example attached in the end).
-In a short proposal, you would write one sentence per item-in a long proposal, it should be a paragraph, but no more than 2 pages, 12pt Times New Roman (or another "standard" font), single-space, 1" margins:
+Below, you will find a list of questions, going through which you will gather all the information necessary to write a good proposal.
+Put differently, to write a thesis that is successful from an academic (and, in our view, also insightful from a practical perspective), you will need to answer those questions (see "Step 1" etc. below).

+In turn, you can then translate the answers to these questions into a proposal, by drawing on the structure below (see also the example for a proposal attached in the end).
+In a short proposal, you would write one sentence per item in the list below; in an actual long proposal, it should be a paragraph per item, but no more than 2 pages, 12pt Times New Roman (or another "standard" font), single-space, 1" margins, in total: